-The Staff Council delivers the educational program.
-The Staff Council meets regularly to discuss important instructional issues.
-The Staff Council also assumes a wide range of roles to support school and student success.
+The College of Teachers delivers the educational program.
+The College of Teachers meets regularly to discuss important instructional issues.
+The College of Teachers also assumes a wide range of roles to support school and student success.
 Whether these roles are assigned formally or shared informally, they build the entire school’s capacity to improve.

-The Syringa Mountain School Parent Association serves as an essential support group formed by family members.
-The Parent Association upholds the mission and vision, promotes the school’s educational program, contributes to the physical maintenance of the school, conducts fundraising efforts, coordinates volunteers for festivals and events, and generally provides support to families.
-All parents/guardians are encouraged to attend and participate in Parent Association Meetings.
-Parent Association information is available on the school website.
+The Syringa Mountain School Parent Council serves as an essential support group formed by family members.
+The Parent Council upholds the mission and vision, promotes the school’s educational program, contributes to the physical maintenance of the school, conducts fundraising efforts, coordinates volunteers for festivals and events, and generally provides support to families.
+All parents/guardians are encouraged to attend and participate in Parent Council Meetings.
+Parent Council information is available on the school website.